-Last week I was passed by four — four! — bikes zooming past me on the sidewalk as I was on my way to the bank.
+Last week I was passed by four — four! — bikes zooming past me on the sidewalk as I was walking to the bank.
 This is more than annoying.
 It’s unsafe, because that’s a lot of weight moving at a good speed.
-What really bugged me though is that on that particular stretch of road there is a clearly marked bike lane, complete with pictures of a bicycle stenciled on it for those who can’t read, not three feet from the sidewalk.
-On the same walk I didn’t see any bicycles using the bike lane.
+What really bugged me though is that on that particular stretch of road there is a clearly marked bike lane, complete with pictures of a bicycle stenciled on it for those who can’t read.
+I didn’t see any bicycles using the bike lane.

 Anyway, I’ve started yelling at these people to keep their bikes on the road.
-I suppose this only increases the level of everyday rudeness in everyone’s life, but you have to draw the line somewhere.
+I suppose this only increases the general level of everyday rudeness, but you have to draw the line somewhere.